Know Your Rights And Exercise Your Rights

 - Take advantage of your right to remain silent.
-You will not convince the officer, the booking officer or a detective of your innocence.
+You will not convince the officer, the booking officer, or a detective of your innocence.
 YOUR CASE IS NOT DECIDED BY THESE PEOPLE.
-They have no effect on guilty or not guilty.
+They do not affect guilty or not guilty verdicts.
 Wait to speak to your lawyer!

 - Resisting arrest is an additional charge.
 Fight your case, not the officer.
 Hitting or bumping an officer may result in additional charges.
 If you are arrested and believe the officer lacks probable cause, fight your case in court.
 Do not engage in a fight at the time of your arrest.
 Also understand that certain circumstances may cause the police to resort to a more violent use of force, including pepper spray, tasers, and other weapons.

 - Police can lie to get you to make an admission of guilt.
-The Reid technique is a method where police lie about having witnesses or video or DNA.
+The Reid technique is a method where police lie about having witnesses, video, or DNA.
 Police are trained to GET A CONFESSION.
 A federal, state, or municipal court may not throw out your statements because you were lied to by the police or tricked into talking to them.